Geeta and Sanjay Chopra kidnapping case: Sentencing

 Kuljeet Singh (alias Ranga Kush) and Jasbir Singh (alias Billa) were convicted and sentenced to death under Section 302 (murder) of the Indian Penal Code, read with Section 34 (common intention), by an additional sessions judge in Delhi.
 They were also convicted for crimes under Section 363 (kidnapping), 365 (kidnapping with unlawful confinement), 366 (kidnapping a woman with intention of sexual intercourse) and 367 (kidnapping with intention to cause hurt), read with Section 34.

 Appeals

 The convicted challenged the death sentence verdict in the Delhi High Court.
 The High Court upheld the judgement on 16 November 1979.
-The convicts then petition under Article 136 in the Supreme Court of India, which was turned down.
+The convicts then petitioned under Article 136 in the Supreme Court of India, which was turned down.
 They then petitioned the president of India to use the clemency powers vested in him under Article 72 of the Constitution.
 The president turned down the petition without citing reason.
 They then petitioned the Supreme Court again arguing that the president should use his clemency powers fairly.

 On 21 April 1981, the Supreme Court upheld the death sentences.
 These petitions had further delayed their death sentences.
 The trials took about four years to complete.